Sylvain59650/lodash-object/docs/Array.md

     // => [2, 1]

 # unionBy
-    Array#unionBy([arrays], [iteratee=_.identity])
+    Array Array#unionBy( (...Array)arrays, Function iteratee=_.identity)

-This method is like Array#union except that it accepts iteratee which is invoked for each element of each arrays to generate the criterion by which uniqueness is computed.
+This method is like [Array#union](#union) except that it accepts iteratee which is invoked for each element of each arrays to generate the criterion by which uniqueness is computed.
 Result values are chosen from the first array in which the value occurs.
 The iteratee is invoked with one argument:
 (value).